MerakiElysian/DesignThink/Concept.md

 ### Steps to Follow:
- 1. Create Welcome Page.
+ 1. Create a Welcome Page.
- 2. Create LogIn / SignUp Page.
+ 2. Create a LogIn / Signup Page.
- 3. Create Dashboard.
+ 3. Create a Dashboard.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
 Welcome Page consists of: